Guiding Light

 Hello blinky

 Now that we know we can run code on our device, it is time to shed a little light on hardware control.
 We will use the ECMA-419 standard APIs to perform this task.
-To access those APIs we need to include them in our project:

 file can be updated with the following code: